rstms/txTrader/README.md

 The gateway is built on the [twisted](https://twistedmatrix.com/trac/) python networking engine.
 Each instance implements a connection-oriented TCP/IP streaming data connection using the [Netstring protocol](https://en.wikipedia.org/wiki/Netstring), as well as a set of HTTP endpoints returning JSON objects.
 Both services are password protected using basic authentication and a password handshake.   *A version supporting TLS connections with server and client certificates is planned.*

-Common interface code is used to provide identical access to CQG and TWS.
-Note that the contents of the returned objects may differ.
-Many field names are common to the two environments.
+Common interface code is used to provide a normalized interface to the managed API.
+While the contents of the returned objects may differ, many fields are common to the supported environments.

 Status change events are available on the TCP/IP streaming service.
 The data are JSON formatted objects.